 You already know how important the SEO of your site is.
-Of course, apart from links, rankings and preventive efforts to avoid Google pets,
+Of course, apart from links, rankings and preventive efforts to avoid Google pets, great user experience is a must.
+And you’re committed to do whatever it takes to improve it.
+Does your form have a CAPTCHA?

 If you’ve answered ‘yes’, maybe you aren’t taking care of your users the way they deserve.
 Actually, CAPTCHAs might be killing your conversion rate.
 Would you like to know why?
 Read on to know the main reasons why and some alternatives to CAPTCHA.